niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 All functions that accept colors also accept strings of the format `"#RRGGBB"` and `"#RRGGBBAA"`.

+### Property `niji.Color.r`

+The red channel of the color as an integer between 0 and 255

+### Property `niji.Color.g`

+The green channel of the color as an integer between 0 and 255

+### Property `niji.Color.b`

+The blue channel of the color as an integer between 0 and 255

+### Property `niji.Color.a`

+The alpha channel of the color as an integer between 0 and 255

 ### Static `niji.Color:new(color_string)`

 Constructs a new `niji.Color` object.